Do I have to live on campus?

 Can you evaluate my transcripts before I apply?

-Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Chuck Erickson.
+Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Russell Bold.
 Please note that this informal assessment is provisional and not binding.

 Are transfer students eligible for scholarships?